mdclarkson/verapi/README.md

 - Generate AWS Access/Keys and create a AWS profile.
 - You will need to get a veracode service user available in this link [here](https://analysiscenter.veracode.com)

+This is only AWS on AWS NW AWS QA environment.

 ### How it works

 Go to veracode console and create and APP, create a sandbox into this app.